| Interesting new sculpture on west side of Isla |

 The Curse of the Tropics

-I know - you think all is perfect down here in paradise.
+I know, you think all is perfect down here in paradise.
 I assure you it's not!
 Wine (my little vice) in the tropics has a shelf life that is decidedly short, especially white wine.

 My favourite white wine is a Sauvignon Blanc, and it's a good example of why I don't buy anything over two years old.
-The fruit flavours and citrus overtones fade when the wine is too old, or has been mistreated in transit.
+The fruit flavours and citrus overtones fade when the wine is too old or has been mistreated in transit.
 A hint for you, if you see a white wine that is lemon yellow in colour when viewed in a bottle or poured in a glass - stay away.
-It is old, has no flavour, and just plain nasty to drink!
-The exceptions are the big, oaked, Chardonnays from Australia and California.
+It is old, has no flavour, and is just plain nasty to drink!
+The exceptions are the big, oaked Chardonnays from Australia and California.
 French Chardonnays are typically not "oaked" and should be light in colour, not lemon yellow.

-Our favourite: Sauvignon Blanc, and a Chardonnay
+| Our favourite: Sauvignon Blanc, and a Chardonnay |

 Recommendations for Sauvignon Blanc in Mexico